 Three years is a long time for you to invest, so we will ask you questions to make sure we are the right course for you, and we would like you to ask us questions too – so bring some questions with you.
 Some examples of questions we might ask follow here…

 - Why do you want to study photography at degree level?

 - And why at the University of Plymouth?

 - Is there a piece of work or series of images that best represents you?

 - What are your strong interests or hobbies?

 - What are your current ambitions for after your degree?

-We normally have a team of staff running individual interviews in parallel sessions across a day, so at the end of the day the staff meet to discuss who they’ve seen and then we make our decisions.
+We normally have a team of staff meeting applicants to discuss their portfolios in parallel sessions across a day, so at the end of the day the staff meet to discuss who they’ve seen and then we make our decisions.

 The decision is then passed to our admissions team who will upload the information to UCAS.
-UCAS track is then the fastest way of seeing the result of the interview and a letter confirming your situation, form the University, will follow shortly after.
+UCAS track is then the fastest way of seeing the result and a letter confirming your situation, form the University, will follow shortly after.

 Ask, ask and ask